 In cases of academic dishonesty or personal or professional misconduct, it may prove necessary to dismiss the student from the Seminary or to delay completion of his/her degree program until satisfactory progress can be made in dealing with academic, professional, or personal problems.
-The Seminary protects the interests of the student by adhering to the procedures outlined below.
+The Seminary protects the interests of the student by adhering to the outlined procedures.